 in the UK

-In the UK, postgraduate masters courses typically last for one year but there are programmes which are for two years.
-DPhil and PhD programmes at Oxford and Cambridge typically last between three and four years.
+Postgraduate Masters courses in the UK typically last for one year but there are some two year programmes.
 Candidates should check the specific course pages for further details.

-Postgraduate programmes in the UK are challenging and can be very intensive.
-The academic style is focused on student-led learning, you will be expected to work independently and to develop your own critical judgement.
+Postgraduate programmes are challenging and can be very intensive.
+The academic style is focused on student-led learning; you will be expected to work independently and to develop your own critical judgement.
 You will be encouraged to ask questions, debate and develop your own arguments that are coherent and supported by evidence.

 Many postgraduate courses include elective modules where students may be able to select the topics which they are most interested in.
 Some courses may require the student to write a dissertation whilst others may have a final examination instead.

-Each university has its own application form that you will need to complete, usually online.
-Check course deadlines and apply as soon as possible.
+Each university has its own application form that you will need to complete, this is usually online.
+Remember to check the course deadlines and apply as soon as possible.
 Course places are limited and late applications may not be considered so it is important that you apply to your selected university before their deadline.

-When you apply for a Saïd Foundation scholarship you will not need a confirmed offer of a university place but you will be expected to provide proof that you have started the university application process.
-You will be asked to either provide the university application/ID numbers or copies of any offer letters you have received.
+When you apply for a Saïd Foundation Scholarship you will not need to hold a confirmed offer of a university place but you will be expected to provide proof that you have applied for your chosen course(s).
+You will need to either provide the university application/ID numbers or copies of any offer letters you have received.

 If your chosen university will not accept course applications before 1 November 2019 then you can still apply for a Saïd Foundation scholarship.
 In the Study Plans section of the scholarship application form, candidates should enter course not currently open for applications in the application ID box.

 You should apply for your chosen course(s) as soon as the university opens for applications.
 If you are invited to interview you will be required to bring a copy of your university offer letter for the course(s) listed in your scholarship application.
 If no offer has been received then you should take evidence of your university application.